microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 ### EnableDeveloperMenu
  bool `EnableDeveloperMenu`

+> **Deprecated**: This property has been replaced by[`UseDeveloperSupport`](#usedevelopersupport).
+In version 0.63 both properties will do the same thing.

 This controls whether various developer experience features are available for this instance.
-In particular the developer menu, the default `RedBox` experience and the loading UI during bundle load.<br/>> This property will be removed in a future version of **react-native-windows**<br/>This property has been replaced by [`UseDeveloperSupport`](#usedevelopersupport).
-In the 0.63 both properties will do the same thing.
+In particular the developer menu, the default `RedBox` experience and the loading UI during bundle load.

 ### EnableJITCompilation
  bool `EnableJITCompilation`